verilab/veripress-themes/README.md

 veripress theme install theme-name
 ```

-Here `theme-name` should be changed to the name of the theme you want to install.
+Here `theme-name` should be the name of the theme you want to install.

 ## Theme Table